 The iM isn’t underpowered, but the gravelly sounding engine is ill-matched with the responsive continuously variable automatic transmission.
 The CVT is quick to accelerate, but the buzz saw under the hood exaggerates every CVT adjustment into a noticeable and loud groan.
 In the handling department, the iM drives more like a casual commuter than a hot hatchback — atypical in a class that promotes driving fun, as in the tight-handling Cruze, Civic and Mazda3.

 The iM’s front seats were cushioned and contoured to fit my slender, 6-foot-tall body well, and they were comfortable over a five-hour trip of mostly highway driving.
-Sitting in the backseat, however, is a little less luxurious.
-It’s tight for the class; hatchbacks like the Cruze and Civic offer more spacious backseats.
+Sitting in the rear seat, however, is a little less luxurious.
+It’s tight for the class; hatchbacks like the Cruze and Civic offer more spacious rear seats.

 Quality materials are a high point of the iM’s interior; they’re a tad higher-quality than the Corolla sedan.
 Climate controls include piano black buttons and toggle switches surrounded by contrast accent stitching and minimalistic dark silver trim.
 My automatic transmission test car had a stitched gear selector boot, and the center console is padded to let a leg gently rest against it during long highway drives.
 What stands out as exceptional is the leather-covered steering wheel and details in the instrument panel that were more interesting than those in a top trim 2017 Toyota Corolla XLE I recently tested.